cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 Every schema change is versioned, ensuring that the schema can be adapted to work with new requirements at any moment in time without breaking older analysis records.

-Depending on the preference and work environment of the researcher, analysis information can be created and edited through a `Submission Form`_ on the web interface or via the `REST API`_.
+Depending on the preference and work environment of the researcher, analysis information can be created and edited through a :ref:`project-submission-form` on the web interface or via the :ref:`project-rest-api`.

+.. _project-submission-form:

 Submission Form
 ~~~~~~~~~~~~~~~

 Submission forms are the graphical representation of the JSON schemas described in the last section.
 They allow manual editing of each field as well as inserting JSON conforming to the JSON schema of this part of the analysis form.
-Auto-complete and auto-fill will support editing fields for which information exists in one of the connected databases.
-See the section on `Connectivity`_ for more information.
+Information stored within connected databases is used to auto-complete and auto-fill the analysis description whenever possible.
+See the section on :ref:`project-connectivity` for more information.
 There are tutorials to help you :doc:`create an analysis <../tutorials/create>` using a submission form.

-Visit the :doc:`glossary <../reference-guide/schema-reference>` for more information on the terminologies used in the form.
+Visit the :doc:`JSON Schema Reference <../references/schema>` for more information on the terminologies used in the form.

+.. _project-rest-api:

 REST API
 ~~~~~~~~

 There will be an API to enable direct content upload without using the submission form.
 A prototype will be available in the near future.
-If you want to track development you can check it `here <../status.html#capture>`_.
-A tutorial on using the API will be provided :doc:`here <../tutorials/create-api>` and a reference guide will be found :doc:`here <../reference-guide/api>`.
+If you want to track development you can check :doc:`here <status>`.
+Help on using the API will be provided :doc:`here <../references/api>`.

+.. _project-connectivity:

 Connectivity
 ~~~~~~~~~~~~